ksatirli/homebrew-hashicorp/README.md

 ### Adding or Updating Casks

-In the following example, the steps reference a (currently unreleased) version of Vagrant `1.9.9` and a previously installed version of Vagrant `1.9.8`.
+In the following example, the steps reference a (currently unreleased) `1.9.9` version of Vagrant and a previously installed version of Vagrant `1.9.8`.

-Your contribution may pertain to a different product and version, but the steps remain alike:
+Your contribution may be for a different product and version, but the steps remain alike:

 - Edit the `VAGRANT_19X_64BIT` variable in `helpers/VERSIONS.sh` and add an entry of `"1.9.9"`